jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 - Tom Bannink for supplying the proof for the bifunctor example in Chapter 3.
 - Peter Kristel for valuable comments on the Yoneda embedding

+\chapter*{Preliminaries?}

+- Maybe some notes on functional languages?

+- Some notes on Haskell

 # Categories